Recent Blog Articles

 Several treatments have been studied for managing perimenopausal symptoms.
 Complementary therapies are also available, but research on them is limited and the results are inconsistent.

 - Vasomotor symptoms.
 The first rule is to avoid possible triggers of hot flashes, which include warm air temperatures, hot beverages, and spicy foods.
 You know your triggers best.
 Dress in layers so you can take off clothes as needed.
 There's clear evidence that paced respiration, a deep breathing technique, helps alleviate hot flashes.
 The most effective treatment for severe hot flashes and night sweats is estrogen.
 Unless you've had a hysterectomy, you'll likely need to take a progestin to reduce the risk of developing endometrial cancer.
 Low-dose estrogen by pill or patch — for example, doses that are less than or equal to 0.3 milligrams (mg) conjugated equine estrogen, 0.5 mg oral micronized estradiol, 25 micrograms (mcg) transdermal (patch) estradiol, or 2.5 mcg ethinyl estradiol — works for many women.
-Other low-dose estradiol-based products include a skin lotion applied to the legs (Estrasorb) and a gel applied to the arms (Estrogel), both available by prescription.

 - Hormonal irregularities.
 If you need contraception and don't smoke, you can take low-dose birth control pills until menopause (see "Irregular periods and heavy bleeding").
 Another advantage of these pills is that they regulate your menses and suppress the erratic hormonal ups and downs of perimenopause; some women report feeling more even-tempered while taking them.